riyagmehta17/albumy-ml-mehta/README.md

 - **Implementation**:
   - Transformers models used:
     - `Salesforce/blip-image-captioning-base` for captions/descriptions
-    - `nlpconnect/vit-gpt2-image-captioning` (or similar) for object tags
+    - `google/vit-base-patch16-224` classifier for object tags
   - The models run **locally**, no API keys or external services are required.
   - Integration is done in `main.py` during photo upload:
     - `generate_alt_text(path)` → sets `photo.description`